DigitalMachinist/CLIMachs/docs/README.md

 I would love to provide an interface for graphical controls and feedback akin to those provided by [The Aaron](https://app.roll20.net/users/104025/the-aaron)'s [Turn Marker](https://wiki.roll20.net/Script:Turn_Marker).
 This isn't high priority, but would probably make this script much more popular amongst less UNIX-nerd-ish devs.

-Status effect tracking is also a natural next-step feature.
-In order to make tracking of status effects play into rolls usefully across a range of RPG systems, a plugin system to provide hooks for different types of character sheets will be necessary.
+Condition tracking is also a natural next-step feature.
+In order to make conditions play into rolls usefully across a range of RPG systems, a plugin system to provide hooks for different types of character sheets will be necessary so conditions and adjust rolls using character data.

-For the immediate future, expect status effect tracking that is superficial but integrated with initiative tracking to handle durations of effect.
+For the immediate future, expect condition tracking that is superficial but integrated with initiative tracking to handle durations of effect.
 However, once I build a Cypher System character sheet, I can move ahead on a module to hook into that sheet and generalize its behaviour to character sheets for other RPG systems (so long as someone is willing to write extensions for the sheets they intend to use).

 Anyway, all of this is very ambitious.
 I'll probably tire of all of this, but my goal is to make all of the tools I need to smoothly run a Cypher System game using Roll20, and hopefully provide something of value to the players of other RPG systems while I'm at it.